 Welcome to Day #14 of 100 Days of Travel!
 It’s a new world and a new type of traveling.
-For the next 100 days, I’m exploring Macedonia and Albania as safely as possible.
+For the next 100 days, I’m exploring Macedonia as safely as possible.
 On today’s hike, I scale the heights of Solunska Glava for epic views of the mountain and the early changes of autumn.

 The route of Papradiste-Ceples-Solunska-Papradiste is a popular route in this region.
 While possible to complete in a single day, it can be a strenuous expedition (2000 meter elevation change both up and down) so most hikers choose to overnight at the mountain huts located in either Papradiste or Ceples.

 On this trip, I didn’t quite have time to reach the summit, so I opted for the “Winter Trail” which brought me to a beautiful high meadow and some wild views of the southern face of Solunska Glava.
 Below, I’m going to post some top-level info on this area.